andreasalptun/fota/README.md

 ## Get a request token

 A request token is a hex string used to fetch the encrypted firmware package from the server.
+A new string will be generated each time.
 It's length will depend on the RSA key size; a 1024 bit key will generate 128 byte token.

 Use `fota-tool -r` to get a request token for testing.
 Copy and run the curl command printed to download the firmware package.
 Add the `-l` flag when testing locally.